allyroo/hackathon-wellness/README.md

 ## Future Implementations
   - User authentication and backend implementation (with Express, NodeJS, and MongoDB)
-  - Optimize for mobile web browser (Some pages are optimized on only Chrome and Safari Desktop view)
+  - Optimize for mobile web browser
   - Anonymous discussion board
   - Mood API (Emotion recognition selfie, to initiate the type of affirmations to receive)